Monthly Archive for September, 2006

 Biggest kite in the world to fly at Niagara Falls fest

-The kite measures 83 by 131 feet and will be flown by a team led by Masaaki Modegi, president of the Japan Kite Association, in Reservoir State Park in Lewiston, on Saturday and Sunday of Columbus Day weekend.
+From the Beacon Journal: The world’s largest kite will be flown at the Niagara International Kite Festival Oct.
+6-9 in Niagara Falls, N.Y.
+The kite measures 83 by 131 feet and will be flown by a team led by Masaaki Modegi, president of the Japan Kite Association, in Reservoir State Park in Lewiston, on Saturday…

 Street acrobat flips out; Self-taught performer thrills Clifton Hill crowds

+From the Niagara Falls Review: Joshua Green is head over heals – literally.
 The 21-year-old Niagara Falls resident has a unique talent that he loves showing off to astonished tourists along Clifton Hill.
-“I know it may seem like I’m a crazy kid who is going to break his neck someday, but there is a lot of training and practice that goes into each trick,” the self-taught street acrobat said in between backflips along the limestone wall at Oakes Garden Theatre.
-“I know the consequences and I know how to avoid them.”
+“I know it may seem like I’m a crazy kid who is going to break his neck someday, but there is a…

 It’s a beautiful day!